MoutonGrognon/robot-game-lua/README.md

 	- `suicide_damage = 15` : The damages dealt by a suicide.
 	- `collision_damage = 5` : The damages dealt by a collision.
     - `max_turn = 100` : The number of turns in a game.
-- `wdist(location1, location2)` : A function that returns the walking distance between location1  and location2.
-- `locs_around(location)` : A function that returns the list of locations around location.

 ### Rules